 The EI Undergraduate Fellows program offers a select group of Gettysburg College students the chance to develop their leadership skills and grow in their knowledge and understanding of public policy.
 Fellows serve on the Eisenhower Institute's College Advisory Council, act as liaisons for assigned Institute events at both office locations, and serve as hosts for campus visitors.
 Students engage fully in the planning and promotion of specific programs and projects.
 They are responsible for selecting, developing, and promoting a public policy theme with programming in both Washington, DC and in Gettysburg.

-During the 2015-2016 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows will be studying Domestic and International Energy Policy.
-The Fellows will be holding a series of panel discussions and lectures on energy throughout the year at Gettysburg College.
+During the 2016-2017 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows studied Domestic and International Refugee Policy.
+The Fellows held a series of panel discussions and lectures on refugees throughout the year at Gettysburg College.

 Danielle Keim ‘15 is serving as a Talent Consulting Analyst at Mercer LLC in Philadelphia, Pennsylvania.